dbmeads/ApplyJS/examples/node/helloworld/README.md

 That's because we've decided to adopt AMD as our standard for consistency between the server and browser.
 As long as your main app file requires ApplyJS (e.g.: require('applyjs');) then you'll be able to use define in your modules.

-The following example demonstrates how you might include one of your relative modules using define:
+The following example demonstrates how you might include a relative modules using define:

 ###Directory Structure: